-Drown Maturity Fixed Interest rate Frequency of Amount Maturity rixed interest rate principal payments EDAP TMS FRANCE 1,066,081 July 1, 2025 0.99 % Monthly installment
+Drown Frequency of Amount Maturity Fixed Interest rate principal payments EDAP TMS FRANCE 1,066,081 July 1, 2025 0.99 % Monthly installment

 This loan is pledged against the Company's cash in USD for an amount equal to the countervalue of the loan in USD.
-This loan constitutes a complete financial package of epsilon 1,530,000, of which epsilon 1,066,081 were drawn at the end of December 2022 to finance HIFU treatment probes.
+This loan constitutes a complete financial package of \notin 1,530,000, of which \notin 1,066,081 were drawn at the end of December 2022 to finance HIFU treatment probes.